mobizt/FirebaseClient/README.md

 - `Google Cloud Functions`
 - `Google Cloud Storage`

-This [`FirebaseClient`](https://github.com/mobizt/FirebaseClient) library was cteated to eleminate the following issues in the old Firebase library.
+This [`FirebaseClient`](https://github.com/mobizt/FirebaseClient) library was cteated to solve the following issues in the old Firebase library.

 - The confusion of different library names from the same developer and other developers in Library Manager.
 - The different main header file name and class name issue.